groue/GRDBObjc/README.md

     -#import <fmdb/FMDB.h>
     +#import <GRDBObjc/GRDBObjc.h>
     ```

 5. Run and test your application: make sure your Objective-C code handles GRDBObjc well.

-6. Expose your Objective-C `FMDatabaseQueue` to Swift via the bridging header, so that you can use a genuine GRDB `DatabaseQueue` from Swift.
+6. Expose your Objective-C `FMDatabaseQueue` to Swift via the bridging header.

     **Don't use the FMDB APIs from Swift**: that's not the goal of this library!
-Instead, convert a `FMDatabaseQueue` to GRDB's `DatabaseQueue`, and make sure Swift code only uses GRDB:
+Instead, extract the genuine GRDB `DatabaseQueue` from the `FMDatabaseQueue`, and make sure Swift code only uses GRDB:

     ```swift
     import GRDB